kamilryszkowski/nsbrain/README.md

 # NSbrain - Network School Discord Bot

-A sophisticated Discord bot for the Network School community, powered by AI and RAG (Retrieval Augmented Generation) capabilities.
+A Discord bot for the Network School community, powered by AI and RAG (Retrieval Augmented Generation) capabilities.
 The bot provides intelligent responses by combining LLM capabilities with a knowledge base of Network School-specific information.

 ## Overview